Collider

-A collider is a type of particle accelerator which brings two opposing particle beams together such that the particles collide.
+A collider is a type of particle accelerator that brings two opposing particle beams together such that the particles collide.
+Compared to other particle accelerators in which the moving particles collide with a stationary matter target, colliders can achieve higher collision energies.
 Colliders may either be ring accelerators or linear accelerators.

 Colliders are used as a research tool in particle physics by accelerating particles to very high kinetic energy and letting them impact other particles.
 Analysis of the byproducts of these collisions gives scientists good evidence of the structure of the subatomic world and the laws of nature governing it.
-These may become apparent only at high energies and for tiny periods of time, and therefore may be hard or impossible to study in other ways.
+These may become apparent only at high energies and for extremely short periods of time, and therefore may be hard or impossible to study in other ways.

 Explanation

-In particle physics one gains knowledge about elementary particles by accelerating particles to very high kinetic energy and letting them impact on other particles.
+In particle physics one gains knowledge about elementary particles by accelerating particles to very high kinetic energy and guiding them to colide with other particles.
 For sufficiently high energy, a reaction occurs that transforms the particles into other particles.
 Detecting these products gives insight into the physics involved.

 To do such experiments there are two possible setups: